uaevuon/YAWPUG/docs/README.md

 This program is aim to provide you an easy method for GIF to WebP converting.

+WebP is a modern image format that provides superior lossless and lossy compression for images on the web.
+[More inforemation about WebP](https://developers.google.com/speed/webp)

 ## Setup
 1. Install Python 3.7+ (64-bit), making sure to add it to your PATH.
 2. [Download ZIP](https://github.com/uaevuon/YAWPUG/archive/refs/heads/main.zip) of this repository.